tdwg/ac/code/orient-template/termlist-header.nl.md

 ### 2.1 Relationship of value types to property terms

-In accordance with the [Audiovisual Core Term List](http://rs.tdwg.org/ac/doc/termlist/) document, unabbreviated term IRIs MUST be used as values of the property `ac:subjectPart`.
-Controlled value strings SHOULD be used as values of the property `ac:subjectPartLiteral`.
+In accordance with the [Audiovisual Core Term List](http://rs.tdwg.org/ac/doc/termlist/) document, unabbreviated term IRIs MUST be used as values of the property `ac:subjectOrientation`.
+Controlled value strings SHOULD be used as values of the property `ac:subjectOrientationLiteral`.

 ### 2.2 Relationships with other concept schemes and collections (informative)